qosf/qosf.org/qosf.org/privacypolicy.md

 ## Marketing and Informational Releases

 With the permission of an online visitor, information submitted at the time of submission or registration may be used for marketing purposes by the Foundation provided notice of this fact is made available online.
-If you object to such use for any reason, you may change it or opt-out by contacting us at mentorship@qosf.org.
+If you object to such use for any reason, you may change it or opt-out by contacting us at info@qosf.org.

 ## Additional Terms for Certain Websites

 The following additional information applies to our Sites that require registration.
-Generally, you are not required to provide personal information as a condition of using our Sites, except as may be necessary to provide you with a product or service that you have requested.
+Generally, you are not required to provide personal information as a condition of using our Sites, except as may be necessary to provide you with a program or service that you have requested.

 ## Protection of information